 A right of passage for locals, trail runners, or anyone who likes physical suffering.
 The challenge leaves from the Georgetown Inn and has participants climb Lady Mac, Ha Ling Peak, and the East End of Rundle all in one day!

-No cars allowed so you have to climb to the base of Ha Ling Peak and Rundle then across town to Lady Mac.
+No cars are allowed, so you have to climb to the base of Ha Ling Peak and Rundle then across town to Lady Mac.
 The Quad is an even more daunting task and throws Grotto Mountain into the mix (so that’s four mountain summits in a day!)

 Relax at Quarry Lake

 Quarry Lake is another one of those locals lakes in the Canadian Rockies.
-It’s where you’ll find people walking their dog and just enjoying the scenery.
+It’s where you’ll find people walking their dogs and just enjoying the scenery.
 There are picnic benches and park benches to sit and look up at Ha Ling Mountain.
+Quarry Lake sees many visitors, especially on weekends, and sadly many of these visitors don’t clean up after themselves.
+Make sure to pack out what you bring in and always Leave No Trace.

 Enjoy the Shops of Main Street